 The award will carry the following recognition:

-- Up to $500 to apply toward teaching endeavors including teaching-related travel (All equipment remains property of ASU)
+- Up to $500 to apply toward teaching endeavors including teaching-related travel (All equipment remains the property of Appalachian State University)

 - Medallion and certificate presented at the fall CAS Awards Luncheon

 All faculty, staff and alumni are eligible to submit nominations.
-Any ASU student may submit a nomination as long as they are not currently enrolled in the nominee's class.
-(No self-nominations).
+Any Appalachian State University student may submit a nomination as long as they are not currently enrolled in the nominee's class.

 To nominate a faculty member for this award, please complete the nomination form and submit it to CAS Selection Committee.
 Nominations should describe why the nominee is deserving of the award.

 Once nominated, CAS will contact the nominee for additional materials including:

 - A cover letter that describes how the nominee feels he/she is deserving of the award, with particular emphasis on their unique teaching strengths.
 The letter should also describe what is included in the packet.

 - An updated curriculum vita.